Trying to stay warm can be challenging if you love cool-weather camping, but your destinations don’t have the electricity to run a heater.

 If your camper has a furnace, it most likely uses propane as a heat source, which you can run as long as there is a charge on your house battery.

-You may wonder, does an RV furnace need electricity to operate?
+You may wonder if an RV furnace needs electricity to operate.
 The furnace does require an electrical power source to start the igniter and fans, but the system can use the 12-volt power from the house battery for these tasks when the RV isn’t on shore power.

 Of course, you’ll need to ensure you have enough propane and battery power to keep the furnace running so the camper can stay warm.